“Everything is designed. Few things are designed well.”Brian Reed

 Tip #3: Maintain Focus

-Take it from us: it’s unusual for any one product to solve all the world’s problems.
+Take it from us: it’s unusual for any single product to solve all the world’s problems.
 If you want your product to be popular, it’s wise not to try to design something that can do everything.
 Instead, design a product that can do one thing well — and can do it better than the competition.

 Tip #4: Aesthetics Are Important